Management Team Development

 What is it?

 An interactive management and executive team coaching and consulting process that looks at the organization’s goals, the top management team’s accountability, and the authority to accomplish those goals.
-Through this, Mike develops the management team into an actual team than can support the organization to enhance its great work, productivity and profits.
+Through this, Mike develops the management team into an actual team that can support the organization to enhance its great work, productivity and profits.

 Why does it matter?